AdobeDocs/experience-platform.en/help/edge/extension/web-sdk-extension.md

 ## [!UICONTROL Privacy]

-The [!UICONTROL Privacy] sections allows you to configure how the SDK handles customer consent signals from your website.
+The [!UICONTROL Privacy] section allows you to configure how the SDK handles customer consent signals from your website.
 Specifically, it allows you to select the default level of consent that is assumed of a customer if no other explicit consent preference has been provided.
-The following table breaks down what each options entails:
+The following table breaks down what each option entails:

 | [!UICONTROL Default Consent Level] | Description |
 | --- | --- |